ksarkies/Watermeter-TestBench/README.md

 (https://github.com/ksarkies/XBee-Acquisition).
 It is programmed to count pulses and transmit the resulting count once a second via its serial interface.
-This is converted to RS232 in the interface board on the testbench for passing to a PC.
+This is converted to RS232 in the interface board on the flow bench for passing to a PC.

 A GUI is provided to allow the Arduino and the Watermeter serial interfaces to pass data to be displayed and stored.